theman450x/MarsRoverIntersection/README.md

 ### Usage
 1. Clone the project
 2. Run the Main method of Program.cs file
-3. Follow the instrtuction in the cosole
+3. Follow the instrtuction in the console

 ### Movement Options
 N, E, S, W, M(move)